Chronosymbolic Learning: Efficient CHC Solving with Symbolic Reasoning and Inductive Learning: Experiments

 \subsection{Performance Evaluation}

-The performance comparison with each baseline is shown in Table \ref{tab:res}.
-The configuration ``Chronosymbolic-single'' stands for the best result in a single run of our solver.
-In this setting, all instances are tested using a fixed set of hyperparameters. ``Chronosymbolic-cover'' stands for all solved benchmarks covered by 13 runs\footnote{The details are included in Appendix.} using different strategies and hyperparameters, which shows the potential capability of our framework if we choose adequate strategies and hyperparameters for each instance.
-We do not show the timing for this setting because the time to solve a certain benchmark varies among different runs.
-Fig. \ref{fig:comparison} shows the runtime comparison.
+The performance comparison \footnote{For detailed timing of each instance, see \url{https://github.com/Chronosymbolic/Chronosymbolic-Learning/blob/main/experiment/comparison.xlsx}} is shown in Table \ref{tab:res}. ``Chronosymbolic-single'' configuration stands for the best result from a single run of our solver, where all instances are tested using a fixed set of hyperparameters. ``Chronosymbolic-cover'' encompasses all solved benchmarks achieved through 13 runs\footnote{The details are included in Appendix \ref{app:detcover}.} using different strategies and hyperparameters, demonstrating the potential capability of our framework when selecting an adequate configuration for each instance.
+Timing information for this setting is not included because the time to solve a certain benchmark varies among different runs.
+Fig. \ref{fig:eff} shows the solved instances for compared methods as the running time increases, and Fig. \ref{fig:comparison} shows the runtime comparison per instance.

-The result shows that, even in the Chronosymbolic-single setting, our tool successfully solves $17$ more instances than the best solver among other compared approaches, GSpacer, and generally beats other solvers in terms of speed, even though our tool is implemented in Python.
-This result shows that our tool performs considerably even without careful tuning for each CHC instance.
-For the Chronosymbolic-cover setting, the result is more significant than other candidates, which indicates the necessity of finding adequate strategies for different instances.
-Among other approaches, GSpacer performs the best on solved instances and time consumed, as shown in other literature.
-Nevertheless, in our experiment, we find that Spacer, GSpacer, and LinearArbitrary fail to solve most instances with non-linear arithmetic.
-FreqHorn can solve some of them, but fails in all unsafe instances without the resort to external tools.
-Our approach can also handle some of the non-linear arithmetic benchmarks because our reasoner can provide zones in non-linear arithmetic.
+Our tool, even in the Chronosymbolic-single setting, solves $17$ more instances than the best competing solver, GSpacer, and generally outperforms other solvers in terms of speed, even though it is implemented in Python.
+This result shows that our tool performs considerably better even without careful tuning for each CHC instance.
+In the Chronosymbolic-cover setting, our approach shows significant improvements, emphasizing the need for tailored strategies for different instances.
+Among other approaches, GSpacer performs the best on solved instances and time consumed, as reported in prior literature.
+Nevertheless, Spacer, GSpacer, and LinearArbitrary struggle with most instances involving non-linear arithmetic.
+FreqHorn can solve some of them, but fails in all unsafe instances without resorting to another procedure ``expl''.
+Our approach can also handle limited non-linearity because our reasoner can induce non-linear zones.

+From Fig. \ref{fig:eff}, we note that Chronosymbolic-single outperforms FreqHorn and LinearArbitrary under any timeout within 360 seconds, showing the enhanced efficiency of our method.
+It is also expected that Spacer and GSpacer perform the best under an extremely short time limit as they do not involve time-consuming inductive learning.